jbirddog/blue/README.md

 ## Building

-To build the BlueVM, tools and examples run ./build.sh
+To build the BlueVM, tools and examples run `make`.

 ## Memory Layout